-- Define key concepts associated with criminology. - Identify major criminological theories. - Describe the major categories of crime. - Explain the various methodological approaches used to research crime and criminal behavior. - Describe the components and explain the dynamics of the criminal justice system.
+- 1. Compare and contrast the basic theoretical perspectives of sociology. - 2.
+Identify the various methodological approaches to the collection and analysis of data in sociology. - 3.
+Describe key concepts in sociology. - 4.
+Describe the empirical findings of various subfields of sociology. - 5.
+Explain the complex links between individual experiences and broader institutional forces.
 Student Learning Outcomes Assessment: See instructor's course information sheet for information on assessment that may include the following: pretests and posttests, quizzes, discussions, essays and/or other types of assessment tools.

-Course Evaluation: Refer to instructor's course information sheet for specifics on coursework and grading.
+Course Evaluations: Refer to instructor's course information sheet for specifics on coursework and grading.